postsharp/postsharp.github.io/_posts/2020-11-20-per-request-logging.md

 when you app runs in production, you don't want to redeploy it just to change the level of logging.

 With PostSharp Logging 6.8, it is now a question of minutes to implement this scenario.
-You can store your logging configuration in an online drive and configure your application load it periodically.
+You can store your logging configuration in an online drive and configure your application to reload it periodically.

 Happy PostSharping!